angelicadietzel/scraping-craigslist-housing/README.md

-# scraping-craigslist-housing
+# Scraping Craigslist Housing

-This notebook is a tutorial on how to scrape Craigslist housing data with Python.
+A tutorial on how to scrape Craigslist housing data with Python.